 Cathy and I moved into a very nice 3 bedroom rental home on East Ninth Street in El Dorado which was about 4 blocks away from my Mom’s home on North Madison.
 It was owned by our friends, Henry and Venie Craig who lived two doors west of us.
 They had maintained the home very well and had it freshly painted inside and out just before we arrived.
 Our rental payments were very reasonable, and we were happy with our arrangement and new friendship with the Craig’s.
 Our plan was to rent for a year or two until we could save enough money to either build or purchase a permanent home.

 On the fateful day of Cathy’s accident which was on November 11, both she and I had been recovering from upper respiratory tract infections.
 As I left the house very early my last words to her were, “Why don’t you open our bedroom window and air out the room for a couple of hours.”
 My attitude that particular morning was not the best, and my statement was more on the order of a command rather than a suggestion.
-I had one surgical case scheduled that morning, and it was a gall bladder removal which usually takes 1-2 hours.
+I had one surgical case scheduled morning and it was a gall bladder removal which usually took 1-2 hours.

-We learned among other great truths the Lord Jesus comes to the weak, the sick and the helpless with healing with hope and with salvation.
+We learned among other great truths the Lord Jesus comes to the weak, the sick and the helpless with healing, with hope and with salvation.
 Cathy’s painful ordeal and the experiences of physical and emotional healing led us finally to surrender our lives to the salvation of Christ in 1977.
 What initially was a tragic accident was used by God to totally transform us.
 To Him be all the glory!